caiks/WBOT02/README.md

 ```
 Note that the *model* has a new structure 6 which does not include the *substrate*.
 We also must restructure and *resize* the initial random *model* -
 ```
-cd ~/WBOT02_ws
+cd /mnt/vol01/WBOT02_ws
-./WBOT02 restructure model088c model088r 15000000 struct006
+./WBOT02 restructure model088 model088r 15000000 struct006

 ```
-Note also that we have started the run 3m records from the beginning of the first record set, `"records_start" : 3000000`.
+Note also that we start the run 3m records from the beginning of the first record set, `"records_start" : 3000000`.
 The minimum entropy is also increased to 2.1 because of the *valency* of 32.

 Here are the statistics for random then scanned *2-level model* 91 compared to scanned non-computed *2-level model* 89, randomised *1-level model* 66, randomised *2-level model* 88, scanned *1-level model* 61 and scanned *2-level model* 90 -